While the content of a poem, insofar as it has any, is an indication of the poem’s interest in the world—love,

 Financial Assistance is available to those who would not otherwise be able to attend—click here for guidelines and application.

 ABOUT BILLY COLLINS

 Billy Collins is a two-term United States Poet Laureate, New York State Poet, and the author of twelve collections of poetry.
 Called “the most popular poet in America” by the New York Times, he has led an unflagging career as a poet and public figure, and has introduced countless readers around the world to new poets and poetry.
 With the Library of Congress, he established Poetry 180, a teaching aid for high school students founded on the belief that “high school is often the place where poetry goes to die.”

-He has received fellowships from the New York Foundation for the Arts, The National Endowment for the Arts, and the Guggenheim Foundation, and has won the Mark Twain Prize, the Bess Hokin Prize, the Frederick Bock Prize, the Oscar Blumenthal Prize, and the Levinson Prize—all awarded by Poetry magazine.
+He has received fellowships from the New York Foundation for the Arts, the National Endowment for the Arts, and the John Simon Guggenheim Foundation, and has won the Mark Twain Prize, the Bess Hokin Prize, the Frederick Bock Prize, the Oscar Blumenthal Prize, and the Levinson Prize—all awarded by Poetry magazine.
 In 1992 he was chosen by the New York Public Library to serve as a “Literary Lion.”
-His poems appear regularly in The Best American Poetry series, and he edited Bright Wings: An Anthology of Poems about Birds.
+His poems appear regularly in The Best American Poetry anthologies, and he edited Bright Wings: An Anthology of Poems about Birds.